simul/simul.github.io/unity/Tutorial.md

 Initial Configuration
 -------------------------

-If you haven't already, please see [Getting Started](http://docs.simul.co/unity/) for information on how to use the plugin in Unity.
+If you haven't already, please see [Getting Started](http://docs.simul.co/unity/) for information on how to install the plugin in Unity.

 Either create a new project or open the provided sample project at: \Simul\Plugins\Unity\Project5.
 The easiest way to setup trueSKY is using the provided setup wizard.
 This can be found by clicking GameObject->Initialise trueSKY in Scene.
 Simply follow the steps to create and assign a trueSKY sequence asset, the TrueSkyCamera script, the trueSKY GameObject, the SimulSun script, the trueSKY Cubemap Probe and remove the default fog and skybox (recommended).